 In Mega Man Recut, Proto Man establishes this amongst the Robot Masters regarding Roll.
 He later gets angry when he learns that she might have a crush on Enker.

 Scarface (1983) does this to a tragic level.
-Tony is protective of his sister Gina.
-When he finds out that his friend Manny had been seeing her, he shoots Manny dead without a word.
+Tony Montana is paranoid that his sister, Gina, would enter his criminal lifestyle.
+When he finds out that his friend Manny Ribera had been seeing her, he shoots Manny dead without a word.
 Gina then reveals that the two of them had just been married.
-Gina later lampshades the somewhat Freudian motivations behind Tony's overly sensitive Big Brother Instinct, coming on to him (mockingly) just before trying to shoot him.
+Gina later lampshades the somewhat Freudian motivations behind Tony's overprotective attitude towards her, coming on to him (mockingly) just before trying to shoot him.
 The original 1932 version has this as well, both are a type 6.

 The brothers in Fools Rush In seem to be like this, at least that's what Alex fears.